 GS010 has received orphan drug designation for the treatment of LHON in the United States and the European Union, and is being evaluated in our ongoing Phase III clinical trials.
-We anticipate reporting top-line results from our two most advanced trials, RESCUE and REVERSE, in 2018.
-Immediately following these results, if successful, we intend to meet with the FDA and apply for Fast Track Designation, which if granted, would allow us to file a BLA and seek an accelerated approval pathway, while we continue to conduct our ongoing REFLECT trial pursuant to a special protocol assessment with the FDA.
-In addition, we expect that the results of our Phase III RESCUE and REVERSE trials, if successful, will be sufficient to support filing for marketing authorization in the European Union.
+We reported topline data from our first Phase III clinical trial REVERSE in April 2018, highlighting the favorable safety and tolerability profile of GS010, and showing a clinically meaningful improvement of visual acuity of +11 ETDRS letters in treated eyes at 48 weeks as compared to baseline in all 37 patients.
+A similar improvement was reported in untreated eyes, and caused the trial not to meet its primary endpoint, defined as a difference of improvement in visual acuity in GS010-treated eyes compared to sham-treated eyes at 48 weeks.
+This bilateral improvement is currently being investigated further, and we expect to communicate additional data and relevant post-hoc analyses in the second quarter of 2018.
+The trial also demonstrated a statistically significant relative preservation of the structure of the retina in treated eyes, specifically the volume of the retinal ganglion cells and the thickness of the nerve fiber layers, while untreated eyes continued to deteriorate.
+We anticipate reporting top-line results from our second Phase III trial RESCUE in the third quarter of 2018.
+Immediately following the RESCUE results, if successful, we intend to meet with the FDA and apply for Fast Track Designation, which if granted, would allow us to file a BLA and seek an accelerated approval pathway, while we continue to conduct our ongoing REFLECT trial pursuant to a special protocol assessment with the FDA.
+In addition, we expect that the results of our Phase III REVERSE trial and RESCUE trial, if successful, will be sufficient to support filing for marketing authorization in the European Union.
 We believe that the benefits of GS010 treatment may prevent further vision loss and/or restore vision, leading to increased autonomy and overall quality of life for affected individuals.
-We have completed a Phase I/II trial for GS010 in France in 15 subjects with long-standing vision loss from LHON with the ND4 gene mutation.
+We have completed a Phase I/II trial for GS010 in France in 15 subjects with longstanding vision loss from LHON with the ND4 gene mutation.
 Results of this trial were published in Ophthalmology, the journal of the American Academy of Ophthalmology.
-This trial demonstrated that GS010 was well tolerated, with no unexpected treatment-emergent adverse events, no serious adverse events related to the treatment or procedure, and no suspected unexpected serious adverse reactions.
+This trial demonstrated that GS010 was well tolerated, with no unexpected treatmentemergent adverse events, no serious adverse events related to the treatment or procedure, and no suspected unexpected serious adverse reactions.
 We believe that GS010 has the potential to be the first therapy approved by the FDA for the treatment of LHON.